Sickle Cell Disease vs. Sickle Cell Trait and Life Insurance

 The good news is…

-Now, will we be able to help out everyone who has been previously diagnosed with Sickle Cell Disease?
+Now, can we help out everyone previously diagnosed with Sickle Cell Disease?

 My husband has Sickle cell disease and i am wondering if he can be covered.